Romain FARGIER

 • Digital tools: SPSS, NVivo, Zotero.

-• Scientific communication: writing academic articles, popularization, media appearances.
+• Scientific communication: writing academic articles, popular science writing, and media appearances.

 Languages